BenjaminMedia/bonnier-services-markdown-documentation/CommonLogin/readme.md

 # CommonLogin Integration Documentation
 If you want a better general understanding of Oauth2, you can read more here: https://oauth.net/2/

+The concept is that you redirect a user to our Oauth2 service, once the user has gone through authentication on our service we will automatically redirect them back to a callback URL with an authorization token.
+You can use this authorization token to retrieve an access token; it is essential that you make this call in the backend of your application, so you do not expose your secret key.
+Once you retrieved an access_token, you should store this as it will be your way to identify the currently logged in user by using it to request our service.

 ## Authorization Flow
 Once a client has been created and given to you by Bonnier, you can use the client ID and secret to request authorization codes and access tokens from your application.